 Instead of editing .tt2 files, the configuration framework recognises .customtt.tt2 files.
 These files are the same as .tt2, but they have higher priority when the configuration framework creates the final configuration files.
-An advanced user should create a .customtt.tt2 file from a copy of the corresponding .tt2 template and leave the .tt2 template untouched.
-This way, the user will have his personalized configuration and the system will continue providing a working, updated configuration template in .tt2 format.
+If you need to introduce changes in a template, you must always copy the required .tt2 file to .customtt.tt2, make changes in the latter file one and leave the .tt2 file untouched.
+This way, the system will use the new custom configuration allowing you to switch back to the original one quickly.

-Example: We'll create /etc/ngcp-config/templates/etc/lb/kamailio.cfg.customtt.tt2 and use it for our personalized configuration.
+Example: We'll create /etc/ngcp-config/templates/etc/lb/kamailio.cfg.customtt.tt2 and use it for our customized configuration.
 In this example, we'll just append a comment at the end of the template.